Engaging Men and Boys

-Many men and boys do not know the meaning of consent to sexual activity.
+The challenge: Many men and boys do not know the meaning of consent to sexual activity.

-What men are doing: As men who want to address violence, we are learning the meaning of consent, and we are sharing our knowledge.
-Everyone has a responsibility to get clear consent from their sexual partners before engaging in any sexual activity.
-It is also important that people clearly state what they do and do not want to do sexually.
 Consent is an active choice.
 Consent is an ongoing, clear, and enthusiastic yes!
 For a simple and clear explanation of consent, check out this video.
 Consent can be explained with a cup of tea.

-Society routinely blames the victim of sexual violence rather than addressing the sexual violence itself.
+The challenge: Society routinely blames the victim of sexual violence rather than addressing the sexual violence itself.
 This happens when we focus on what the victim was wearing, their past sexual history, and if they were using substances like alcohol.

-Many people believe that relationship conflict is private and should not be discussed in public.
+The challenge: Many people believe that relationship conflict is private and should not be discussed in public.